 With relatively minimal fanfare, Nevada passed Senate Bill 220 (SB-220), making it the second state to offer consumers the ability to opt out of the sale of their personal information.
-SB-220 is narrower than California’s Privacy Law (CCPA), but it becomes effective on October 1, 2019 – four months before CCPA.
+SB-220 is narrower than California’s Privacy Law (CCPA), but it becomes effective on October 1, 2019 –before CCPA.

 Nevada’s Consumer Privacy law